Camble/Safe-Power-Monitor/README.md

 This is a Power Management utlity for the [Gameboy Zero](http://sudomod.com/hi/) project.
 This adds graceful shutdowns from the main power switch and automatic low battery alerts and shutdowns when the battery level is low.
 This is meant to be used in concert with the Gameboy Zero hardware and Retropie 3.7+ environment.

+This solution will work in any portable battery powered raspberry PI unit that uses a Powerboost 1000C.
+So not only can this be applied to the Gameboy Zero project, but also to the Adafruit Pi Grrl and Pi Grrl 2 projects as well as a wide variety of portable retro gaming systems that use the Raspberry Pi.

 Background
 ----------
 Currently in the GBZ, the power switch works like a normal On/Off switch.
 The only problem is when you cut the power, it's kinda hard on the system.
 There's no clean dismounting of the drives.
 It's really just like yanking the power out.
 And that's been known to cause corrupted files and disks.